 AI is somewhat on the back-burner for my project as it’s working as intended.
 Providing decent gameplay challenges for the player as-is.
 I do eventually require 3D Pathfinding & Spatial Reasoning.
 I intend to completely replace all aspects of Unreal’s AI Module eventually (including navigation mesh).

-As always, be sure to follow me on Twitter or check out my previous posts on AI.
+You can follow me on Twitter or check out some of my other articles below.

 References